October 31st

 Commentary:

-The spirit of this verse is about priorities and what people are ready to compromise because of specific desires.
+The spirit of this verse is about priorities and what people are ready to compromise for specific desires.

 In human nature too, certain opposites cannot find harmony within the same being.
 A person entirely driven to accumulate wealth sees all people as mere business transactions.
-In his eyes, friends and family bear no significance—only profit margins hold value, while relationships become inconsequential.
+In his view, friends and family have no importance—only profit margins hold value, while relationships become insignificant.

 Similarly, someone deeply indulged in physical pleasures loses all sense of shame or restraint.
 Like an animal led by instinct, he pursues his cravings, caring only to satisfy his body’s demands.